Gravydigger/blog/src/content/post/arch-install/index.md

 You'll need to install the following packages:

 - `efibootmgr` : Configuration of boot order, and anything else with the UEFI
-- `sbctl` : Configuration and manage Secure Boot
+- `sbctl` : Assisted Configuration and management Secure Boot
 - `shim-signed` : A pre-signed bootloader (needs to be installed from the AUR)

 #### Enable Setup Mode

 You'll first need the enter the UEFI and change Secure Boot to "Setup Mode".
-As each manufacturer has as a different layout, you'll have to figure this out on your own, but it will most likely be under "Security" banner.
-You might also need leave secure boot disabled.
+As each manufacturer has a different layout, you'll have to figure this out on your own, but it will most likely be under "Security" banner.

 #### Setting up shim